Pixar: Collaboration with Disney (1999–2006)

 Pixar and Disney had disagreements over the production of Toy Story 2.
 Originally intended as a direct-to-video release (and thus not part of Pixar's three-picture deal), the film was eventually upgraded to a theatrical release during production.
 Pixar demanded that the film then be counted toward the three-picture agreement, but Disney refused.
 Though profitable for both, Pixar later complained that the arrangement was not equitable.
 Pixar was responsible for creation and production, while Disney handled marketing and distribution.
-Profits and production costs were split equally, but Disney exclusively owned all story, character, and sequel rights and also collected a 10%-15% distribution fee.
+Profits and production costs were split equally, but Disney exclusively owned all story, character, and sequel rights and also collected a 10–15% distribution fee.

 The two companies attempted to reach a new agreement for ten months and failed on January 26, 2001, July 26, 2002, April 22, 2003, January 16, 2004, July 22, 2004, and January 14, 2005.
 The proposed distribution deal meant Pixar would control production and own the resulting story, character, and sequel rights, while Disney would own the right of first refusal to distribute any sequels.
-Pixar also wanted to finance its own films and collect 100% profit, paying Disney the 10%-15% distribution fee.
-In addition, as part of any distribution agreement with Disney, Pixar demanded control over films already in production under the old agreement, including The Incredibles (2004) and Cars (2006).
+Pixar also wanted to finance its own films and collect 100% profit, paying Disney the 10–15% distribution fee.
+In addition, as part of any distribution agreement with Disney, Pixar demanded control over films already in production under the new agreement, including The Incredibles (2004) and Cars (2006).
 Disney considered these conditions unacceptable, but Pixar would not concede.

 Disagreements between Steve Jobs and Disney chairman and CEO Michael Eisner caused the negotiations to cease in 2004, with Disney forming Circle Seven Animation and Jobs declaring that Pixar was actively seeking partners other than Disney.
-Despite this announcement and several talks with Warner Bros., Sony Pictures, and 20th Century Fox, Pixar did not enter negotiations with other distributors, although a Warner Bros. spokesperson told CNN, "We would love to be in business with Pixar.
+Despite this announcement and several talks with Warner Bros.
+Pictures, Sony Pictures, and 20th Century Fox, Pixar did not enter negotiations with other distributors, although a Warner Bros. spokesperson told CNN, "We would love to be in business with Pixar.
 They are a great company."
 After a lengthy hiatus, negotiations between the two companies resumed following the departure of Eisner from Disney in September 2005.
 In preparation for potential fallout between Pixar and Disney, Jobs announced in late 2004 that Pixar would no longer release movies at the Disney-dictated November time frame, but during the more lucrative early summer months.
 This would also allow Pixar to release DVDs for its major releases during the Christmas shopping season.
 An added benefit of delaying Cars from November 4, 2005, to June 9, 2006, was to extend the time frame remaining on the Pixar-Disney contract, to see how things would play out between the two companies.

-Pending the Disney acquisition of Pixar, the two companies created a distribution deal for the intended 2007 release of Ratatouille, to ensure that if the acquisition failed, this one film would be released through Disney's distribution channels.
-In contrast to the earlier Pixar deal, Ratatouille was meant to remain a Pixar property and Disney would have received a distribution fee.
-The completion of Disney's Pixar acquisition, however, nullified this distribution arrangement.
+Pending the Disney acquisition of Pixar, the two companies created a distribution deal for the intended 2007 release of Ratatouille, to ensure that if the acquisition failed or closing was delayed, the film would be released through Disney's distribution channels.
+In contrast to earlier Disney-Pixar films, Ratatouilles production costs were paid by Pixar, with Disney just responsible for distribution.